Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 Increase your Strength or Dexterity score by 1, to a maximum of 20.

 **Puncture**
-Once per turn, when you hit a creature with an attack that deals :dmg-piercing: Piercing damage, you can reroll one of the attack's damage dice, and you must use the new roll.
+Once per turn, when you hit a creature with an attack that deals :dmg-pier: Piercing damage, you can reroll one of the attack's damage dice, and you must use the new roll.

 **Enhanced Critical**
-When you score a Critical Hit that deals :dmg-piercing: Piercing damage to a creature, you can roll one additional damage die when determining the extra :dmg-piercing: Piercing damage the target takes.
+When you score a Critical Hit that deals :dmg-pier: Piercing damage to a creature, you can roll one additional damage die when determining the extra :dmg-pier: Piercing damage the target takes.

 ---